 SFA: Suicide First Aid through Understanding Suicide Interventions

 1-day training solution teaching suicide intervention skills.
-The programme has been accredited by City & Guilds of London.
-Upon satisfactory completion participants attain 6 QCF credits at level 4, and the national qualification in suicide prevention.
+The course is a qualification programme recognised and awarded by City & Guilds Institute.
+Upon satisfactory completion participants attain 6 credits at level 4, and the national qualification in suicide prevention.

-Teaching the theory and practice of suicide intervention skills that can be applied in any professional or personal setting, captured in a one-day event accredited by City and Guilds of London.
-We use only the most experienced suicide prevention trainers to deliver this unique learning experience: for anyone who seeks greater understanding and confidence to intervene with people at risk of suicide.
+Teaching the theory and practice of suicide intervention skills that can be applied in any professional or personal setting, captured in a one-day event.
+We use only the most experienced suicide prevention tutors to deliver this unique learning experience: for anyone who seeks greater understanding and confidence to intervene with people who may be thinking of suicide.

 SFAUSI is comprised of 4 parts, each approximately 90 minutes duration.
 The programme teaches and practices the skills and knowledge needed to identify someone who may be thinking about suicide and competently intervene to help coping and create suicide-safety as a first aid approach.